Quadra-Ryo/Python-JustETF-Scraper-API/README.md

 ## How to use the plug-in
 - Create a new folder in the path you like
-- Open the terminal and navigate to the path with the command "cd"
+- Open the terminal and navigate to the path with the command `cd`
-- Use the command "git clone https://github.com/Quadra-Ryo/Python-JustETF-Scraper-API"
+- Use the command `git clone https://github.com/Quadra-Ryo/Python-JustETF-Scraper-API`
-- Write as a first string on your code "from JustETFScraper import *" to import the functions
+- Write as a first string on your code `from JustETFScraper import *` to import the functions
 - Use the functions as you like

 ## Execution time of all cases before the program returns